 2. The Wedge Method

-Both of the procedures can be carried out in local anaesthesia with some form of sedation or in general anaesthesia.
-When performed in combination with other procedures, general anaesthesia is always used.
-The exact procedure and the type of anaesthetic to be used are case-dependent, so make sure to speak with your surgeon beforehand and understand any details which may be of concern to you.
+Both of the procedures are carried out under general anaesthesia.
+Make sure to speak with your surgeon beforehand and understand any details which may be of concern to you.

 Labiaplasty Recovery Timeline